Federal Capital Territory (Nigeria): History

 The Federal Capital Territory was created upon the promulgation of decree number 6 of 1976.
 It came into existence due to a need to find a replacement for the capital city of Lagos, which had become congested and had little space for expansion.
-The area chosen as the new capital was principally Gwari Land (the home of the tribes referred to as the Gbagyis, their language is referred to as Gwari) with high concentrations of Christians and Muslims and a high degree of neutrality from the dominant ethnic groups.
+The area chosen as the new capital was principally Gwari Land (the home of the tribes referred to as the Gbagyis, their language is referred to as Gwari) with high concentrations of Muslims and Christians and a high degree of neutrality from the dominant ethnic groups.

 Decree 6 of 1976, gave the federal government rights over land within the territory.
 The population density prior to the takeover by the government was sparse with a population of 120,000 residents living in 840 villages and mostly of Gwari heritage.
 Inhabitants were relocated to nearby towns like Suleja in Niger state, and New Karshi in Nasarawa State on the outskirts of the territory.